engineyard/engineyard-jenkins/README.md

 Do those steps and you're done!
 Now, you either visit your Hudson CI site or use `hudson list` to see the status of your projects being tested.

+Note: the Hudson CI environment in Engine Yard AppCloud must be a single instance "solo".

 ### Hosting elsewhere

 You need the following information about your Hudson CI: